 On the other hand, if your business ranks high for certain local keywords, it can come up in the ‘local pack‘.

-Google uses the information about your business’s name, address and phone number to verify which entries on the web are actually about your local business, and which entries are about any of the probably hundreds other businesses with the same or similar name around the world.
+Google uses the information about your business’s name, address, and phone number to verify which entries on the web are actually about your local business, and which entries are about any of the probably hundreds of other businesses with the same or similar name around the world.

 You can use a tool like WhiteSpark to find and tidy up incorrect NAP info on the web, and to make sure the NAP on your website is written in HTML (rather than an image or screenshot) so that it can be crawled by search engines like Google.

 By the end of 2019, there were 2.95 billion social network users worldwide.